 - “January Seven, 2015 at 10’o clock on the dot.
 I fell in love with you” – Shin Se Gi

-This is the main reason why I hook up in the drama, many questions appeared as how do Se Gi fell in love with Ri Jin.
-It seems like, every angle, music and emotion is just too perfect.
+This is the main reason why I hook up in the drama, many questions appeared as for how do Se Gi fell in love with Ri Jin.
+It seems like, every angle, music, and emotion is just too perfect.
 What’s with 10’o clock anyway?